isomerpages/pa-corp/_our-programmes/PAssion Wave/50th Anniversary Celebrations.md

 image: /images/5.png
 third_nav_title: PAssion Wave
 ---
+<h2>PAssion Wave celebrates it's 50th Anniversary</h2>
-<p>The PAssion Wave 50th Anniversary celebrates five decades of connecting
+<p>PAssion Wave 50th Anniversary celebrates five decades of connecting communities
-communities of all ages and abilities through accessible and affordable water sports and waterfront lifestyle activities.</p>
+of all ages and abilities through accessible and affordable water sports and waterfront lifestyle activities.</p>
 <p>In 1974, the People’s Association established the PA Adventure Club at
 Changi Point, marking the beginning of canoe clubs and sea sports centres at Punggol Point, Sembawang, and Kallang River.</p>